 Management believes that, through a combination of sophisticated wood supply analysis and focused implementation, Acadian harvests at levels consistent with its sustainable forest management plans across its timberland asset base.
 Independent third-party verification of the NB Timberlands and Maine Timberlands to the SFI standard provides assurance that Acadian's operations are compliant with sustainable forestry practices.
 Management intends to continue to maintain these practices.

 Targeted Silviculture Activities

 Acadian employs various silviculture treatments, which management believes increase the long-term value of its timberlands.
-These include planting, softwood release and timber stand improvement treatments.
+These include planting, pre-commercial thinning, softwood release, and other timber stand improvement treatments.

 Strategic Acquisitions